Redesigning the Arc Browser

 Selected feedback from 100+ user comments

-The Browser Company were not hiring for design positions, but after seeing my video they were kind enough to send me merch.
+After seeing my video The Browser Company were kind enough to send me merch.

 REFLECTION